Donate

 Binge eating disorder is a mental illness, and the weight gain you might experience is a symptom.
 While sometimes people mention unrelated weight changes as a factor in them developing an eating disorder, it’s very unlikely that this would be the sole and direct cause.
 Simply focusing on weight loss doesn’t address the root of the illness.

-The NICE guidelines state that weight loss isn’t the intended goal of the therapies recommended to treat binge eating disorder.
+NICE guidelines state that weight loss isn’t the intended goal of the therapies recommended to treat binge eating disorder.
 In fact, NICE recommends that therapy should involve advising against trying to lose weight during treatment through methods such as dieting, because this can make people feel the urge to binge eat.
+SIGN guidelines also state that pursuit of weight loss is recognised in psychological therapy for people with eating disorders as a powerful maintaining factor for eating disorder thinking and behaviours.
 Treatment for any eating disorder should always address the underlying causes and the thoughts and feelings that cause issues around food and eating.

 Remember, you have a right to good quality treatment.
 If you’re struggling to get it, it’s okay to ask if you can see a different GP.
 You can also look into self-referral in your area.